-- Work with the SEND Trustee to determine the strategic development of the SEND policy and provision in the Centre. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that our students with SEND receive appropriate support and high quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the Centre's budget and other resources to meet students' needs effectively - Work with the trustees to ensure that the Centre meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Have day-to-day responsibility for the co-ordination of specific provision made to support individual students with SEND, including those who have EHC plans - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure students and their parents are informed about options and a smooth transition is planned - Ensure the Centre keeps the records of all students with SEND up to date
+- Work with the SEND Trustee to determine the strategic development of the SEND policy and provision in the Centre. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that our students with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support. - Advise on the deployment of the Centre's budget and other resources to meet students' needs effectively. - Work with the trustees to ensure that the Centre meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Have day-to-day responsibility for the co-ordination of specific provision made to support individual students with SEND, including those who have EHC plans. - Be the point of contact for external agencies, especially the local authority and its support services.

+- Liaise with potential next providers of education to ensure students and their parents are informed about options and a smooth transition is planned. - Ensure the Centre keeps the records of all students with SEND up to date.

-Red Balloon Norwich is a specialist provision for students in Key Stage 3 and 4.
-Red Balloon Norwich provides an alternative education (AP) for young people who have suffered difficult life experiences meaning they are no longer able to attend mainstream school.
+Red Balloon Norwich

+Our school is a specialist Independent School SEMH provision for students in Key Stage 3 and 4 aged between 11 and 17.
+Red Balloon Norwich provides a nurturing environment for young people who have suffered difficult life experiences meaning they are no longer able to attend mainstream school.
 All of our students have SEN related to Social, Emotional and Mental Health needs.
 Some also have needs surrounding Cognition and Learning, Language and Communication, as well as Sensory, Physical and Health needs.